 |

 Take the boats to the Islands.
 Blasket, Skelligs, and Aran Islands are all worth the trip.
 The boat trip from Doolin to the Aran Islands results in a rough ride.
 Don't take it unless you have a strong stomach and/or motion sickness pills.

-your electronic device can switch to accommodate 220 otherwise you'll need
+Make sure that your electronic device can switch to accommodate 220

-goes into the back.
+plug goes into the back.
 I usually carry about 3 or 4.
-The second image is a
+The second image is

+|